midnightntwrk/midnight-architecture/proposals/0018-night-generates-dust.md

     - While the above solution should prevent double-registration in majority of the cases, it does not guarantee that a double (or multiple) registration is not made.
-Thus, the observability layer must be able to handle such situations, preasumably by ignoring all registrations.
+Thus, the observability layer must be able to handle such situations, presumably by ignoring all registrations.
 Another way of handling such a case would be to use the latest registration and ignore the previous ones, though this could be problematic if two transactions were submitted in a single block.